salma-emara/aps105-book/textbook/chapters/chapter13-linked-lists/insert-find-observe-into-linkedlist.md

 When the value of the new node is less than the value of the first node in the linked list, we need to insert the new node at front.
 ```

 We can do this by checking if `current->data > value` before checking `current->next->data`.
 If `true`, we call `insertAtFront` function.
 The following code shows how we can handle the case when the value of the new node is less than the value of the first node in the linked list.
-Download the following code {download}`insertIntoOrderedList.c <../../code/chapter13/insertIntoOrderedList/insertIntoOrderedList.c>` if you want to play with it.
+Download the following code {download}`insertIntoOrderedList.c <../../code/chapter13/insertIntoOrderedList/insertIntoOrderedList.c>` if you want to play with the code.

 **Code**
 ```{code-block} c